-This is Uganda’s biggest National Park and famous for its big game, spectacular scenery and of course the falls for which the park is named.
-The birding experience here is exceptional with an abundance of wildlife, fabulous scenery and varied habitats of wetland and dry savannah for many key species.
-We will be looking for Blue-naped and Speckled Mousebirds, Spotted Morning Thrush, Siverbird, Buff-bellied Warbler, Black-headed Batis, Black Headed Gonolek, Chestnut-crowned and White-browed Sparrow Weaver, Viteline Masked Weaver and Green-winged Pytilia, Denham’s and Black-bellied Bustard, Crested and Heuglin’s Francolin, Red-throated, White-throated, Swallow-tailed and Little Bee-eaters, Red-necked Falcon and Grey Kestrel, Spot-flanked and Black-billed Barbets, White-crested Turacos, Speckle-fronted Weavers, Slender-billed and Compact Weavers, Red-winged Warblers, Broad-Billed and Abyssinian Rollers, Piapiac, Yellow-mantled Widowbird and Northern Red Bishop, Whisling, Siffling, Singing, Zitting, Rattling, Croacking and Foxy Cisticolas, Sooty and White-fronted Black Chat, Northern White-crested Helmet shrike, Yellow-billed Shrike, Northern Camine Bee-eaters, Grey-headed, Woodland, and Striped Kingfishers, Brown Babblers, Abyssinian Ground and Grey Hornbills, Grey-backed and Woodchat Shrikes, Shelley’s Rufous Sparrow and more!
+This is Uganda’s biggest National Park, famous for its big game, spectacular scenery and of course the falls to which the park is named.
+The birding experience here is exceptional with varied habitats of wetland and dry savannah for many key species.
+We will be looking for numerous possible species including Blue-naped and Speckled Mousebirds, Spotted Morning Thrush, Siverbird, Buff-bellied Warbler, Black-headed Batis, Black Headed Gonolek, Chestnut-crowned and White-browed Sparrow Weaver, Vitelline Masked Weaver and Green-winged Pytilia as well as both Denham’s and Black-bellied Bustard.
+The bird list continues as we have chances of Crested and Heuglin’s Francolin, Red-throated, White-throated, Swallow-tailed and Little Bee-eaters, Red-necked Falcon and Grey Kestrel, Spot-flanked and Black-billed Barbets, White-crested Turacos, Speckle-fronted Weavers, Whistling, Siffling, Singing, Zitting, Rattling, Croacking and Foxy Cisticolas, Sooty and White-fronted Black Chat, Northern Camine Bee-eaters, Grey-headed, Woodland, and Striped Kingfishers, Abyssinian Ground and Grey Hornbills, Shelley’s Rufous Sparrow and more!

-DAY 6: Semuliki Valley National Park to the famous Kirumia Trail
+DAY 6: Semuliki Valley National Park

 Semuliki National Park lies in the Albertine Rift valley, north-west of the Ruwenzori Mountains.
 Semuliki Forest represents an eastern extension of the great Ituri Forest of North-eastern DRC and as such, its flora and fauna show strong affinities with the Congo Basin Forests.
 It is therefore the best place in Uganda to see most of the West African specialities that are very difficult to access elsewhere in Africa.
 We will spend the whole day birding the Kirumia trail and associated forest.

 Kibale National Park is famous for the highest concentration of Primates in Africa and it is a reliable site for habituated chimpanzees.
-We shall focus much of our time trying to see these intriguing primates as well as giving time to see the key birds of this forest.
+We will focus much of our time trying to see these intriguing primates as well as giving time to see the key birds of this forest.
 One such key bird species is the Green-Breasted Pitta and Kibale is by far the best place in Africa to find this Pitta and our local guide knows the best area!

-DAY 11: Gorilla trekking
+DAY 11: Gorilla Trek

 DAY 12: Birding the Buhoma Trail

-DAY 13: Transfer to Ruhija via the Neck
+DAY 13: Ruhija via the Neck

-DAY 14: Birding in Ruhija and the Mubwindi Swamp
+DAY 14: Ruhija – Mubwindi Swamp

 A full day birding the forest trails.

-Other species we will look for include numerous specialities of this region such as, Handsome Francolin, Mountain Masked Apalis, Ruwenzori Apalis, Chestnut-throated Apalis, White-browed Crombec, Ruwenzori Hill Babbler, Scally-throated Honeyguide, Mountain Sooty Boubou, Doherty’s Bushrike, Mountain Illadopsis, Red-throated Alethe, Black-headed Waxbill, Shelley’s Crimsonwing, Dusky Crimsonwing, Dusky Twinspot, Grauer’s Warbler, Dwarf Honeyguide, White-stared Robin, White-tailed Blue Flycatcher, Mountain Thrush, Mountain Oriole, Great Blue and black-billed Turacos, Waller’s Starling, Narina Trogon, Ruwenzori Batis, Archer’s Robin, Evergreen Forest Warbler, Stripe-breasted Tit, Chubb’s Cisticola, Banded Prinia, Oriole Finch, Mountain and Yellow-streaked Greenbuls, Olive Pigeon, Regal Sunbird, Purple-breasted Sunbird, Blue-headed Sunbird, Strange Weaver and Black-billed Weaver, Mountain Yellow Warbler, Yellow-whiskered Greenbul, White-eyed Slaty Flycatcher and much more.
+Other species we will look for include numerous specialities of this region such as, Handsome Francolin, Mountain Masked Apalis, Ruwenzori Apalis, Chestnut-throated Apalis, White-browed Crombec, Ruwenzori Hill Babbler, Doherty’s Bush-Shrike, Shelley’s Crimsonwing, Dusky Twinspot, Grauer’s Rush Warbler, White-stared Robin, White-tailed Blue Flycatcher, Mountain Thrush, Mountain Oriole, Ruwenzori Batis, Archer’s Robin, Evergreen Forest Warbler, Stripe-breasted Tit, Chubb’s Cisticola, Banded Prinia, Oriole Finch, Mountain and Yellow-streaked Greenbuls, Olive Pigeon, Regal Sunbird, Purple-breasted Sunbird, Blue-headed Sunbird, Strange Weaver and Black-billed Weaver, Mountain Yellow Warbler, White-eyed Slaty Flycatcher and much more.

 DAY 15: Lake Mburo National Park

 We also have a good chance of Brown-Chested Plovers that can be seen from the second week of July to December.
 At night if the weather is good we will look for nocturnal species such as Black-shouldered Nightjar, Swamp and Pennant-winged Nightjars, Verreaux’s Eagle Owl and African Scops Owl.
-The park will also give us a variety of game viewing opportunities such as Buffalo, Impala, Warthog, Zebra, Hippo, Waterbuck, Dwarf and Banded Mongoose, Side-striped Jackal, Bushbuck, Topi and Eland.
-Overnight at Rwakobo Rock
+The park will also give us a variety of game viewing opportunities such as Buffalo, Impala, Warthog, Zebra, Hippo, Waterbuck, Dwarf and Banded Mongoose, Topi and Eland.
+Overnight Rwakobo Rock

-DAY 16: Transfer to Entebbe and Departure
+DAY 16: Transfer to Entebbe